emotion-js/emotion/packages/css/README.md

 - Introduces some amount of complexity to your application that can vary depending on developer experience.

-- Required to keep up with changes in the repo and API at a lower level than if using `emotion` directly
+- Required to keep up with changes in the repo and API at a lower level than if using `@emotion/css` directly

 ### Primary use cases